michaelacook/fullstackjs-notes/git-basics.md

 ## Bonus
 - The VS Code docs have lots of great information!
 Check out this short video on git integrations with VS Code that will make using git easier.
 [Git version control in VS Code](https://code.visualstudio.com/docs/introvideos/versioncontrol)

+## Backtracking
+- When working on a project, there will be times when you want to revert to a previous version of your project
+- The current commit is referred to as HEAD
+- HEAD is usually (but not always) the last commit made
+- You can view HEAD with the command `git show HEAD` - this command displays everything `git log` displays plus all the file changes that were commited
+- To discard changes since the last commit and revert back to HEAD, run `git checkout HEAD [filename]`
+  - You can use the shortcut `git checkout -- [filename]` to do the same thing
+- As mentioned previously, to unstage a file before committing, you can run the command `git reset HEAD [filename]`
+- This does not discard file changes, just removes them from the staging area
+- To revert back to any previous commit you choose, run `git reset [commit SHA]` and use the first 7 characters of the SHA
+- To find the SHA, you just need to run `git log` to view a list of previous commits
+- This sets HEAD as the selected commit
+- This will erase all commits that came after the commit you are reverting to
+- If there are changes to the working tree that are uncommitted, then even though you revert back to a previous commit, your changes to the working tree will still be there.
+You therefore need to run `git checkout HEAD [file names]` to discard these changes and revert back to HEAD